twolfson/twolfson.com/articles/resumable-work.md

 https://medium.com/@twolfsn/back-to-the-grindstone-98dce7847f72

-Resumable work is code that has sufficiently documented, commented, and straight-forward that you and others can understand the author's intentions at the time of writing as well as extrapolate future solutions.
+Resumable work is code that is sufficiently documented, commented, and straight-forward that you and others can understand the author's intentions at the time of writing as well as extrapolate future solutions.

 The first time I encountered resumable work (or the lack there of) was playing [Harvest Moon][] in my childhood; I would take 6 months breaks and be fully confused when I returned.
 I tried writing long pages of documentation to my future self but it only added to my aggravation.